hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 You can configure Forms by clicking on the `Add a chat element` link and then selecting **Form Builder**.

+> **Note**: You can create forms in multiple languages by adding the Form HSL under the appropriate language inside bot says.

 ![formbuilder](assets/bot-builder-chat-elements/formshsl1.png)

 After choosing Forms Builder as the chat element option you can set the **Form Title** and **Form Description**.